-In The Graveyard Book, wordsmith Neil Gaiman explores the trials and tribulations of Nobody Owens, a boy raised in a graveyard .
+In The Graveyard Book, wordsmith Neil Gaiman explores the trials and tribulations of Nobody Owens, a boy raised in a graveyard.
 So it's a classic coming-of-age tale... in a graveyard.
-With a title like The Graveyard Book, this book has the potential to be macabre and disturbing.
-But instead, it is uplifting and encouraging, engaging the reader and cultivating a strong, heroic character toward his eventual adulthood.
+With a title like The Graveyard Book, this book has the potential to be macabre and disturbing, but is instead uplifting and encouraging, engaging the reader and cultivating a strong, heroic character toward his eventual adulthood.

 Late one night, a man named Jack murders an entire family - save one.
 The entire family was to have perished that night, but a small child wanders out of the house on his own and toddles into the nearby graveyard.
 The ghostly residents soon realize that the child must be protected, and conceal him from Jack.